 Now suppose you want to write a calculator like this but with two more buttons: ModOn and ModOff.
-When the ModOn button is pressed, the calculator switches to modular arithmetic, using whatever number is on the screen as the modulus.
+When the ModOn button is pressed, the calculator changes to modular arithmetic, using whatever number is on the screen as the modulus.
 When the ModOff button is pressed, the calculator changes to normal arithmetic.
 Use a UML disgram to design a set of classes to implement this, making minimal changes to the classes you are given.
 Explain your design in a few sentences, identifying what patterns (if any) you use.
-(12 points) 4.
-Write a C function trim() which takes a character array containing a (heapallocated) string and returns a character array which contains the same string but is no larger than necessary, deallocating the original character array.
-For example, if msg referred to a character array which we suspected took up more memory than necessary, we could use this function as
+4. Suppose the following declarations.